PJ-Oscheh/Roblox-Linux-Launcher/README.md

 This program requires `chromium-browser` and `wine`.
 (I tested with the development branch)

+## Why you're kicked from the game
+I'm not sure why when one joins they are kicked.
+However, I believe Roblox's use of "VMProtect" forbids users running non-windows systems to join, as a security measure to prevent cheating.
+I'm not sure if it's possible to get around this, but if a way pops up I'll work to implement it in this program if need be.
+For the time being, I'll tweak this program to get it to work as much as possible.

 lol I'm just a fello trying to play [Phantom Forces](https://www.roblox.com/games/292439477/Phantom-Forces) on linux